Yandex Cloud

 • The target availability zone has more than one subnet.

-If the cluster hosts are placed in the ru-central1-a and ru-central1-b availability zones, and you change the availability zones to ru-central1-a, ru-central1-b, and ru-central1-d, specify a subnet only if there are multiple subnets in the ru-central1-d zone.
-Otherwise, you do not need to specify a subnet.
+If the cluster hosts are placed in the ru-central1-a and ru-central1-b availability zones, and you change the availability zones to ru-central1-a, ru-central1-b, and ru-central1-d, specify a subnet only if the ru-central1-d zone has multiple subnets.
+Otherwise, you do not need to specify it.

 resource "yandex_mdb_kafka_cluster" "<cluster_name>" {